hreikin/streamlit-uploads-library/README.md

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://hreikin-streamlit-uploads-library-home-ar6h9h.streamlit.app/)

-A simple uploads library and gallery for use in Streamlit projects.
+Streamlit Uploads Library is a simple, widget-based uploads library and gallery for use in Streamlit projects.
 Check out the demo using the Streamlit Cloud button above.

 This package provides a simple wrapper around `st.file_uploader` with a save function included and also provides library and gallery views for use in Streamlit projects.
+Using any of the views is easy, import `streamlit_uploads_library` and then instantiate the class with the required `directory` variable.
+Other options can be configured by passing in different variables when instantiating the class.
+More information can be found in the Github repository.

 ## Installation